apache/nuttx/configs/stm3210e-eval/README.txt

 Configurations
 ==============

-Each STM3210E-EVAL configuration is maintained in a sudirectory and can be selected as follow:
+Each STM3210E-EVAL configuration is maintained in a sub-directory and can be selected as follow:

     cd tools